CESNET/proxyidp-scripts/README.md

 </pre>

 ## List of plugins
-Local scripts are located in /usr/lib/check_mk/plugins/
+Plugins are located in /usr/lib/check_mk/plugins/